SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/automated_testing.md

 ## Quick reminders

-1. ALKiln doesn't yet handle all fields.
-For example, fields created with objects.
-For example, `object multiselect`.
 1. You write and edit `.feature` test files in your Sources folder.
+1. There are some fields ALKiln cannot yet handle, including `object`-type fields, like `object_multiselect`.
 1. By default, each Step or field may only take 30 seconds.
 You can change that with the "the maximum seconds" Step listed in the Steps.
 1. If you're using GitHub, tests are run when anyone commits to GitHub.
-1. Tests can download files, but humans have to review them to see if they've come out right.
+1. Tests can download docx files, but humans have to review them to see if they've come out right.
 1. You will be able to see pictures and the HTML of pages that errored.
 In GitHub, you can download them from the zip file in [the Action's artifact section](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
 1. ALKiln also creates test reports.
 In GitHub, you can download them in the same place.
-1. There are some fields ALKiln cannot yet handle, including `object`-type fields, like `object_multiselect`.

 ### Example